carlacch/Monopoly-project/README.md

 ## Conclusion

 We tried to code this simplified version of Monopoly using the more approriate patterns of us.
-Because we were limited in time we didn't code the entire Monopoly game and didn't yet automitised the game to be able to play with the computer.
+Because we were limited in time we didn't code the entire Monopoly game and didn't yet automatized the game to be able to play with the computer.
 However I hope you appreciate our effort.
-I know that our UI is claqué au sol because on the console but at least it works. 🙂
+I know that our UI is **very** claqué au sol because on the console but at least it works. 🙂

 #### Made by :
   * Carla CAUCHE